 Hair braider applicants must submit the Hair Braider application, supporting documents (listed on the application), and the appropriate fee in the form of a check or money order.
 A user ID and password will be provider so that applicants can review the 6-hour training course and then take the hair braiding safety and sanitation exam.

-Barber Assistant students must earn 240 hours of training in shampooing and manicures.
+Barber Assistant students must earn 240 hours of training in shampooing AND manicures.
 Upon graduation, applicants must submit an application, supporting documents (listed on the application), and the appropriate fee in the form of a check or money order.
-A user ID and password will be provider so that applicants can take the online exam.
+A user ID and password will be provided so that applicants can take the online exam.

-Barber study materials can be found within the PCS handbook at www.pcshq.com, they include but are not limited to the following:
+Barber study materials can be found within the PSI candidate information bulletin at www.psiexams.com and references can be found at https://nictesting.org/candidate-information-bulletins/, they include but are not limited to the following:

 Pivot Point Fundamentals: Barbering, (101B – 113B); ©2018 Pivot Point International, Inc. 1st Edition, 1st Printing, March 2018 ISBN 978-1-940593-96-8 Pivot Point International, Inc. www.pivot-point.com Contact: Debbie Mack firstname.lastname@example.org 800-886-4247, Ext.
 7368